eclipse-furo/eclipsefuro/BEC/readme.md

 - [jq](https://stedolan.github.io/jq/)
 - [yq](https://mikefarah.gitbook.io/yq/commands/read)

-> No furoc generators are installed.
-Add the needed furoc-gen-XXX to the `.furobecrc` file.

 ## .furobecrc
 Make settings for your project in this file.
 Maybe you need a $GOPRIVATE or other Env vars.